Explanation of Course Numbers

 EMSE 6235.
 Water Quality Management.
 3 Credits.

 Point and nonpoint sources of surface and groundwater pollution; statutory, regulatory, institutional framework for water quality in the U.S. Approaches to water quality protection and enhancement.
 Role of engineered treatment in water management.
-(Spring, Even years)
+(Fall, Even years)

 EMSE 6240.
 Environmental Hazard Management.
 3 Credits.